Compliance Guides

 New to the topic?
 Start with What sovereign compliance actually means.

-Which EU regulations apply to your company depends on four things: your sector, your size, the data you handle, and the activities you carry out.
-Almost every business in the EU shares a common core — data protection, employment, consumer, and product rules — and then picks up sector-specific regimes on top.
-This guide gives you a way to scope it yourself, a table mapping common business types to the regulations they usually trigger, and a note on when EU law reaches companies based outside the EU.
+I get asked this on almost each and every call with potential clients, and they are usually very uncomfortable: which of these EU rules actually apply to us, and which can we leave for later?
+It is a fair question, and the honest answer is that it depends on four things: your sector, your size, the data you handle, and the activities you carry out.
+Almost every business in the EU shares a common core of data protection, employment, consumer and product rules, then picks up sector-specific regimes on top.
+What follows is how I scope it, a table mapping common business types to the regulations they usually trigger, and a note on when EU law reaches companies with no office in Europe at all.

 Scope it with four questions

-- Sector— Are you in a regulated industry (finance, insurance, health, energy, telecoms)?
-Regulated sectors carry the heaviest, most specific requirements.
+- Sector.
+Are you in a regulated industry: finance, insurance, health, energy, telecoms?
+Regulated sectors carry the heaviest and most specific requirements, and the regulator expects you to know that going in.

-- Size— Headcount and turnover decide whether thresholds bite; many regimes exempt or simplify for micro and small enterprises.
+- Size.
+Headcount and turnover decide whether the thresholds bite.
+Many regimes exempt or soften the rules for micro and small enterprises, so your size alone can move you in or out of scope.

-- Data— Do you process personal data?
-Special-category data?
-Large-scale monitoring?
-This pulls in GDPR and, increasingly, the AI Act.
+- Data.
+Do you process personal data, special-category data, or run large-scale monitoring?
+That pulls in GDPR, and more and more, the AI Act.

-- Activity— Do you sell to consumers?
-Build or deploy AI?
-Run essential digital services?
-Place products on the EU market?
+- Activity.
+Do you sell to consumers, build or deploy AI, run essential digital services, or place products on the EU market?
 Each activity triggers its own regime.

 A map from business type to likely EU regulations